 I'm Diana Helmuth (pronounced "hell - myth")

-I am a nonfiction author, freelance writer, Silicon Valley startup veteran, podcast producer and cupcake baker.
+I am a nonfiction author, freelance writer, Silicon Valley startup veteran, hiker, producer and cupcake baker.
 I'm a pretty bad gardener, but I try to do that, too.

 Like most writers, writing is not all I do.
-In the San Francisco Bay Area, I have helped numerous startups with operational growth, customer success, and thoughtful creation of first products.
-You can see my full business experience here.
+In the San Francisco Bay Area, I have helped numerous startups with operational growth and thoughtful creation of first products.
+My business experience is here.

-I am currently a producer at Da7e and Neil's Pop Culture Adventure, a podcast that seeks to improve film literacy in the modern era.
-Before that, I produced The Storm Podcast headed by Joanna Robinson (The Ringer), Neil Miller (One Perfect Shot) and Dave Gonzales (Thrillist), and saw it exceed 4 million downloads.
+I am a producer on Da7e and Neil's Pop Culture Adventure (where we're currently re-watching Twin Peaks).
+Before that, I produced The Storm: A Lost Rewatch Podcast headed by Joanna Robinson (The Ringer), Neil Miller (One Perfect Shot) and Dave Gonzales (Thrillist), and saw it exceed 4 million downloads.

 I studied Cultural Anthropology at UC Berkeley and the American University in Cairo under multiple scholarships.